OWAA discusses scholarship and airport updates

 McNeill then provided updates on the airport’s leases.
 Building 5328 was recently purchased by Powersports Plus; McNeil showed pictures of the building’s developments and gravel parking area that had been established.
 McNeill also showed pictures of developments at Perimeter Road Storage.
 She reported that leases for the new salvage area and run-up shelter had been completed and would net the airport an additional $15,000 in the first year, increasing to $30,000 annually during subsequent years.

 The last agenda item was a cancellation of the July meeting, due to the busy summer schedule.
-(BLANK) made a motion to cancel the meeting, seconded by (BLANK), carried unanimously.
+Swise made a motion to cancel the meeting, seconded by Beliveau, carried unanimously.

 Downes also informed OWAA members that a bid had been accepted to re-do all of Perimeter Road this fall, the total cost ranging from $350,000 to $450,000.
 Downes stated that the airport would be responsible for 70% of the associated fees, with Iosco County covering the remaining 30%.
 Two-thirds of the airport’s fees are anticipated to be covered by the Land Development Finance Authority.
 The meeting was adjourned shortly after updates from Downes.